 Second Tour: Infantry

-In his second tour, in 2005, he changed his primary job, from the commander of Bradley Fighting Vehicle he became sharpshooter credited with 121 kills, his longest from 821 yards.
-Believe or not, Johnson honed this skill while hunting in Kentucky during his childhood.
-His total kill score is second only to the late Chris Kyle, the Navy SEAL who had 160 confirmed kills.
+During his second tour in 2005, Sgt.
+1st Class Dillard Johnson changed his primary role from the commander of a Bradley Fighting Vehicle to a sharpshooter.
+In this role, he was credited with 121 confirmed kills, including his longest shot of 821 yards.
+Remarkably, he honed this skill while hunting in Kentucky during his childhood.
+With a total of 2,746 confirmed kills to his name, Sgt.
+1st Class Johnson’s kill count is second only to the late Chris Kyle, a Navy SEAL with 160 confirmed kills.

-He personally said that his personal score of 121 enemies killed during his second tour is correct, but that he didn’t use a sniper rifle because he is not a sniper.
-Further, he claims that nowhere in the book does stand that he is a sniper.
-He said that that all these kills were with M4 and M14 rifles, according to the interview he gave to the Soldier of Fortune magazine.
+Sgt.
+1st Class Dillard Johnson has confirmed that his kill count of 121 enemies during his second tour is accurate, but he clarifies that he did not use a sniper rifle as he is not a trained sniper.
+He states that nowhere in his memoir “Carnivore” does it claim that he is a sniper.
+In an interview with Soldier of Fortune magazine, he stated that all of these kills were made with M4 and M14 rifles.

 Achievements and recommendations

-After two tours in the second Iraqi war, he comes back home with 37 medals in total, including a Silver Star for valor and four Purple Hearts.
-Johnson gives all the credit to his troop — call sign “Crazy Horse” — whose lineage dates back to legendary General George Custer.
+After completing two tours in the second Iraqi war, Sgt.
+1st Class Dillard Johnson returned home with a total of 37 medals, including a Silver Star for valor and four Purple Hearts.
+Despite his individual accomplishments, Johnson credits the success of his troop, known as “Crazy Horse,” whose lineage dates back to the legendary General George Custer.

 Post military life